1. What Is Contract Cheating?

 2. The Risks Of Contract Cheating

-- Serious academic and disciplinary penalties (including suspension or expulsion)
+- Serious academic and disciplinary penalties (including failure in a course, suspension, or expulsion)

 - Robbing yourself of an opportunity to learn